Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 * the **Alt Route Lean proof** provides a concrete, successor-based model of such chains, and
 * the **hyper-modal system** generalises this behaviour to the full spectrum of contingent truths, Gödelian incompleteness phenomena, and theological interpretation.

-The hyper-modal “Hyper-Modal Theorem” is therefore the **philosophical generalisation** of the formally verified Alt Route: it extends the structural role of $\Omega$ from a specific successor framework to the space of all coherent grounding structures that respect the given modal constraints.
+The hyper-modal “Hyper-Modal Theorem” is therefore the **philosophical generalisation** of the formally verified Alt Route: it extends the structural role of Ω from a specific successor framework to the space of all coherent grounding structures that respect the given modal constraints.

 ---